nasa/fprime/docs/documentation/user-manual/framework/configuring-fprime.md

 Event functions that are called are turned into two output port calls.
 One is a binary port that is used to store the event to be transported to ground software or a testing interface external to the software.
-The component also takes the format string specified in the XML and populates it with the event arguments, and calls an output port with a readable text version of the event.
+The component also takes the format string specified in the FPP and populates it with the event arguments, and calls an output port with a readable text version of the event.
 This is meant to be used for a console interface so the user can see, in text form, the same events being stored for transmission.
 A component with the text logging input port can be used to display the text.
 A very simple implementation of this can be seen in `Svc/PassiveConsoleTextLogger`.
 In a resource-constrained